The AFD and the Grameen Crédit Agricole Foundation increase their support for microfinance in Africa

 A programme to strengthen microfinance institutions

-The “Take-off African Facility for rural and agricultural finance” set up in partnership with the Agence Française de Développement (AFD) [French Development Agency] was renewed in March 2017 for a period of 3 years.
+The “Take-off Facility for agricultural and rural microfinance in Africa” set up in partnership with the Agence Française de Développement (AFD) [French Development Agency] was renewed in March 2017 for a period of 3 years.
 The first phase of the programme, carried out between 2013 and 2016, made it possible to strengthen Micro-finance Institutions (MFIs) in Africa and to assist them in becoming operationally self-sufficient and financially viable.

 At the end of December 2017, the programme had 18 partners, including 15 in 6 priority countries for the AFD.
 In 2017, seven new partners joined the programme, three of which in two new countries of intervention for the Facility : the DRC and Rwanda.
 Contracts for loans amounting to €6,033,000 were approved and €3,707,363 have been disbursed.